 Registered Parks and Gardens at Risk

-These designed landscapes cover many types and are the result of centuries of work by both private individuals and public bodies.
-They make a special contribution to the historic environment of our countryside and towns.
+There are many types of designed landscape.
+They are the result of centuries of work by both private individuals and public bodies.
+Designed landscapes make a special contribution to the historic environment of our countryside, cities and towns.

 Without proper care and investment these fragile landscapes can easily be damaged beyond repair or lost forever.
 We want to help their owners to find practical and affordable ways of safeguarding their future.